 'Barcelona is always Barcelona!' - Alba on 'courage' in Europa League win over Napoli

-Jordi Alba has hailed the inherent fighting spirit of Barcelona - even in difficult times - after they defeated Napoli 4-2 in the second leg of their last-16 match-up on Thursday to advance 5-3 on aggregate.
+Jordi Alba has hailed the inherent fighting spirit of Barcelona - even in difficult times - after they defeated Napoli 4-2 in the second leg of their round of 32 match-up on Thursday to advance 5-3 on aggregate.

 Alba scored the Blaugrana's opener in the eighth minute to put them on their way to victory.